stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     > **Note**: Under normal circumstances, this pull request would be reviewed by someone other than the author of the pull request.
 For now, use your administrator privileges to force merge of the pull request.

-## Exercise 3: Monitoring and logging in Azure
+## Exercise 3: Monitoring and deployment improvements

 Duration: 40 minutes